SYSTEM: ONLINE

 Caveat: The physics is real; budget-brand implementation varies.
 Cell-call test your phone inside the pouch before trusting it operationally.

-IFENROL Faraday 4-pack on Amazon.
+Get the IFENROL Faraday 4-pack on Amazon

 10. Yubico YubiKey 5C NFC

 What it does: Hardware security key.
 USB-C plus NFC, tamper-resistant secure element.
 FIDO2/WebAuthn, U2F, TOTP, PIV smartcard, OpenPGP.
-4K+ moving per month at 4.6 stars across 6,700+ reviews.
+5K+ moving per month at 4.6 stars across 6,700+ reviews.

 Why it is the answer: FIDO2 is origin-bound at the protocol level.
 The YubiKey refuses to sign for attacker.com if registered to google.com.
 Adversary-in-the-middle phishing kits (Evilginx, EvilProxy) that shred TOTP and push-MFA fail completely against a hardware key.
 NIST SP 800-63B now calls SMS and push MFA insufficient for phishing resistance.